 Company constructed this school for

 It is the only surviving site of an irreplaceable

 South Carolina history.

 The school received national recognition in 2007.

 Other nearby markers.
 At least 10 other markers are within 7 miles of this marker, measured as the crow flies.
-Pacolet River Heritage Preserve (approx. 1.6 miles away); Goucher Baptist Church (approx. 4.7 miles away); Welcome to Glendale Shoals (approx. 4.9 miles away); Early Iron Works (approx. 5.1 miles away); Camp Croft (approx. 5.2 miles away); Nuckolls-Jefferies House (approx. 5.7 miles away); Mulberry Chapel Methodist Church Welcome to Croft State Natural Area (approx. 6 miles away); Littlejohn Family Reunion (approx. 6.1 miles away); Clifton World War II Memorial (approx. 6.1 miles away).
+Pacolet River Heritage Preserve (approx. 1.6 miles away); Goucher Baptist Church (approx. 4.7 miles away); Welcome to Glendale Shoals (approx. 4.9 miles away); Early Iron Works (was approx. 5.1 miles away but has been reported missing. ); Camp Croft (approx. 5.2 miles away); Nuckolls-Jefferies House Mulberry Chapel Methodist Church (approx. 5.9 miles away); Welcome to Croft State Natural Area (approx. 6 miles away); Littlejohn Family Reunion (approx. 6.1 miles away); Clifton World War II Memorial (approx. 6.1 miles away).
 Touch for a list and map of all markers in Pacolet.

 Regarding Marysville School.
 The school house is in the process of slowly being restored.
 A new tin roof was added not long ago.
 School is on National Register of Historic Places.

 Also see . . .
 Marysville School.
 The Marysville School is significant for its association with the history of segregated society in upstate South Carolina.
 (Submitted on April 4, 2009, by Michael Sean Nix of Spartanburg, South Carolina.)